Taxco Mexico: Things to Do, Where to Stay + What to Eat

 The colectivo to Pozas Azules leaves from in front of the Coppel department store (location) every hour or when full.
 Look for “pozas azules” on the front windshield.

-I recommend arriving early.
-When I arrived at 11, the 12 pm colectivo was leaving in a few minutes and the next one wasn’t until 1 pm.
-The cost is 27 pesos each way and takes about an hour.
+It takes about an hour to get there and I recommend arriving early.
+When I arrived at 11, the 12 pm colectivo was full and thus leaving in a few minutes and the next one wasn’t until 1 pm.

 For nontraditional food, I did enjoy the view, coffee, and crepes (sweet and savory) from Bálsamo Café.
 And in the afternoons, La Bambina is a good spot for a beer and wings on the patio with amazing views.